whtsky/pixelmatch-py/README.md

 ### pixelmatch(img1, img2, width, height[output, options])

-- `img1`, `img2` — RGBA Image data of the images to compare. **Note:** image dimensions must be equal.
+- `img1`, `img2` — Image data to compare.
+Can be PIL.Image or raw image data in the format `[R1, G1, B1, A1, R2, G2, ...]`.
+        **Note:** image dimensions must be equal.
 - `width`, `height` — Width and height of the images.
+If left unspecified and either of `img1` and `img2` are instances of `PIL.Image`, the dimensions will be extracted from there.
 - `output` — Image data to write the diff to, or `None` if don't need a diff image.
+Can be a list containing raw image data or instance of `PIL.Image`.
 Note that _all three images_ need to have the same dimensions.
-  `options` is a dict with the following properties:

 - `threshold` — Matching threshold, ranges from `0` to `1`.
 Smaller values make the comparison more sensitive. `0.1` by default.
 - `includeAA` — If `true`, disables detecting and ignoring anti-aliased pixels. `false` by default.
 - `alpha` — Blending factor of unchanged pixels in the diff output.
 Ranges from `0` for pure white to `1` for original brightness. `0.1` by default.